-Risk Risk Controls Financial Ensuring financial sustainability •Annual review of budgets sustainability of the of the general fund to allow the •Medium term financial planning General Fund District Council to undertake its District Council approved capital programme core functions, deliver services, and to meet its corporate •Consultation and communication plan to manage political and public expectations priorities and objectives •Financial implications added to Committee reports by •Financial Services •Quarterly budget monitoring report tabled at Senior •Leadership Team (SLT) and Policy and Finance Committee and (in the future) Cabinet. •Key financial strategy documents in place such as the Treasury Management Strategy and Medium Term •Financial Plan •Approved Investment Plan and Commercial strategy to support objectives set out in the MTFP Financial Financial sustainability of the •Quarterly budget monitoring report tabled at SLT and sustainability of the HRA to ensure the District •Policy and Finance Committee and (in the future) Cabinet HRA Council is able to provide, Quarterly capital monitoring meetings maintain and develop its housing stock. •Financial Services •Financial strategies and budget reviewed through Policy and Finance Committee (in the future Cabinet) annually Key financial strategy documents in place such as a Treasury Management Strategy and HRA business plan Safeguarding Preventing failures within •Annual Review and Update of the Safeguarding Policy safeguarding arrangements to (Newark and Sherwood District Council is part of a ensure protection of vulnerable Countywide safeguarding policy) persons. •Annual review and report to SLT •Nottinghamshire wide network for referring information relating to PREVENT Programme of training for staff on safeguarding and modern day slavery Corporate safeguarding group meets quarterly and Safeguarding Support Officers are in place •Participating in serious case reviews as required including disseminating learning from serious case reviews •Undertaking domestic homicide reviews as directed by CSP
+Risk Risk Controls Financial Ensuring financial sustainability •Annual review of budgets sustainability of the of the general fund to allow the •Medium term financial planning General Fund District Council to undertake its District Council approved capital programme core functions, deliver services, •Consultation and communication plan to manage political and to meet its corporate and public expectations priorities and objectives •Financial implications added to Committee reports by •Financial Services •Quarterly budget monitoring report tabled at Senior •Leadership Team (SLT) and Policy and Finance Committee and (in the future) Cabinet. •Key financial strategy documents in place such as the Treasury Management Strategy and Medium Term •Financial Plan Approved Investment Plan and Commercial strategy to support objectives set out in the MTFP Financial Financial sustainability of the •Quarterly budget monitoring report tabled at SLT and sustainability of the HRA to ensure the District •Policy and Finance Committee and (in the future) Cabinet HRA Council is able to provide, •Quarterly capital monitoring meetings maintain and develop its housing •Financial implications added to Committee reports by stock. •Financial Services •Financial strategies and budget reviewed through Policy and Finance Committee (in the future Cabinet) annually •Key financial strategy documents in place such as a 0.6 B 11 16 11 1111 Treasury Management Strategy and HRA business plan Safeguarding Preventing failures within •Annual Review and Update of the Safeguarding Policy safeguarding arrangements to (Newark and Sherwood District Council is part of a ensure protection of vulnerable Countywide safeguarding policy) persons.
+Annual review and report to SLT Nottinghamshire wide network for referring information relating to PREVENT Programme of training for staff on safeguarding and modern day slavery Corporate safeguarding group meets quarterly and •Safeguarding Support Officers are in place Participating in serious case reviews as required including disseminating learning from serious case reviews •Undertaking domestic homicide reviews as directed by CSP